10 Relaxing Things to do in Las Vegas

 1. Waldorf Astoria Tea House

 The Waldorf offers a wonderful afternoon tea service in a truly spectacular setting.
-The tea room is elegant, zen like, and cozy with floor to ceiling windows overlooking The Strip.
+The tea room is elegant, zen-like, and cozy with floor-to-ceiling windows overlooking The Strip.
 Thus, you still get to take in the dazzling Vegas scenery, only without the stress.
-It’s really nice to see another side to Vegas – it sure does look more amazing and beautiful from the 23rd floor of Vegas’s most elegant resort.
+It’s really nice to see another side to Vegas.
+This crazy place sure does look more amazing and beautiful from the 23rd floor of Vegas’s most elegant resort.

-Afternoon tea includes an assortment of scones, mini sandwiches, specialty chef created desserts, and of course, a pot of steaming hot tea.
+Afternoon tea includes an assortment of scones, mini sandwiches, specialty chef created desserts, and a pot of steaming hot tea.
 I recommend the Imperial Spring Dragonwell, a delicious smooth green tea with hints of chestnut.
-Or you can simply skip the afternoon tea service in favor of a simple pot of tea, which is a relaxing experience in itself.
+Or you can simply skip the pricey afternoon tea service in favor of a simple pot of tea.
 The Waldorf offers an assortment of wellness loose leaf tea blends, which are just perfect for helping to restore your body and rebalance your energy after a long day out exploring all the wonderful Strip attractions.

 With incredible views of The Strip, a diverse selection of quality loose leaf teas, extraordinary tea presentation and service, and a refined & quiet setting, a trip to the Waldorf Astoria tea room is the ultimate in Vegas relaxation.